Jump To the Part You Need

 The Yiwu-London rail line is the 2nd longest freight route in the world.
 The Chinese government set out a strategy aiming to boost links between Europe and China and this rail line supports the strategy.
 Targeting the former Silk Road route, this direct freight train have London become the 15th European city to become connected.

-Many advantages have materialized to international shippers from China.
+Many advantages have materialized to international exporters and manufacturing companies from China.
 The journey this service makes is cheaper than air freight and faster than sea freight.
 Providing a cost-effective alternative to these traditional methods which is why the freight train service become extremely popular.

 5. Xi’An-Chengdu High Speed Train